Murphydbuffalo/hyp/README.md

 in our experiments.
 There is always some chance of each.
-As we'll discuss below we can choose different levels of `alpha` and `power` to set the probabilities of false positives and negatives, and these parameters are part of what dictates what sample size we'll need.
+As we'll discuss below we can choose different levels of `alpha` and `power` to set the probabilities of false positives and negatives, and these parameters are part of what dictates the sample size we'll need.

-The sample size calculation also requires existing data about your control variant and something called the minimum detectable effect.
+The sample size calculation also requires data about the existing control variant and something called the minimum detectable effect.

 So what are all of these things and why do you need to provide them in order to